joeltadeu/phone-aggregator-service/README.md

 something running is as simple as creating a `.git` repository, creating a project on heroku and `git push`ing the code to heroku.
 To get started we recommend [this page](https://devcenter.heroku.com/start).

-## What happens after you submit the exercise

-Part of this exercise's grading will be done through automatic tests.
-To make sure the inputs and outputs of the API match the test's expectations, we have bundled a simple `validate.sh` script that will exercise the interface and do a basic test.

-The automatic tests will be used to determine whether the exercise:
-1. is immediately accepted (if it excels on the tests)
-2. is immediately rejected (if it doesn't pass basic tests)
-3. is manually reviewed (none of the above).

-The manual review will value the same parameters we value on our day-to-day code
-reviews:
-* Clarity of the solution
-* Correctness of the output
-* Adequacy of the algorithms and data structures to the problem
-* Adherence to best practices
-* Error handling / resiliency
-* Safety in the face of concurrency

-In addition to the above, if the challenge is accepted, expect for it to be explored in more detailed discussions in further stages of the hiring process.